 SNHU courses are regular university courses and appear on an official SNHU transcript.
 Because the university is accredited by NEASC, its credits are generally accepted by all colleges and universities, but there is no guarantee.
 Universities have varying policies on accepting transfer credits and it is the responsibility of the student to consult with any intended college/university to determine if the SNHU course(s) can be transferred to other institutions.
 Detailed course descriptions are available in our online catalog.
 Only official transcripts are considered by universities making credit transfer decisions.

 How do I request my transcript?

 The Office of the University Registrar will process all request for transcripts.
-Students will order transcripts by visiting the online transcript request form.
+Students can request official transcripts by visitng www.snhu.edu/dual under the transcript request tab.
+Students will need their SNHU student ID in order to create an account.
 Once an account is created, the request will be processed within minutes.
 This service provides improved security, automation, product delivery and efficiency.
 In addition to our paper transcripts, students now have the ability to purchase secured electronic transcripts - add rush and expedited orders, as well as document tracking, all at the click of a button.
 The current fee per transcript will apply.